September 25th

 Meaning of the subhAShita:

-There is no friend equal to the wife; there is no dharma (ordinance) that equates to compassion; there is no comfort parallel to freedom; there is no āśrama (stage of life) more blessed than that of a householder.
+There is no friend equal to the wife; there is no dharma (ordinance) which equates to compassion; there is no comfort parallel to freedom; there is no āśrama (stage of life) more blessed than that of a householder.

 Commentary:

-Unparalleled aspects of life -
+Unparalleled aspects of life:

-• The essence of all scriptures preaches one chosen ordinance - compassion.
+• The essence of all scriptures preaches one chosen ordinance—compassion.
 If that is learnt and imbibed, there is no need for reading or chanting any religious/spiritual texts.
 Whether one is literate in the various practices or not, if one can have compassion towards all beings just the same, his spiritual training has already excelled.

 Nothing equals the happiness of the person who performs his deeds to the best of his abilities and knows the value of these privileges when he has them.